LogoOsome

 Tip

 Once you receive this document, you are required to register yourself with the HMRC (HM Revenue and Customs) no later than 3 months after you have begun operations.
-Not doing so will attract a fine from the government.
+This registration includes notifying HMRC about your corporation tax obligations.
+Failing to do so will attract a fine from the government.

 And that is how you become a limited company!